jakeogh/anormbookmarker/README.md

 Tags can have aliases.

-Mispellings also apply to the words that aliases are composed of.
+Mispellings also apply to the words that Tag aliases are composed of.

 Tags can have any number of parents and/or children.

+A Tag can not be it's own parent or child.

 ![image of db schema from pydot](https://github.com/jakeogh/anormbookmarker/raw/master/dbschema.1493721547.838351.png "dbschema.png")